-The analysis and engagement undertaken as part of the Structure Plan process uncovered a range of strengths and issues associated with the St Marys Town Centre.
-Together these helped define the opportunities for improvement, guiding the Structure Plan's initiatives.
+The analysis and stage 1 engagement in St Marys uncovered a range of strengths and issues in the Town Centre.
+Together these helped define the opportunities for improvement of the centre, guiding the draft Structure Plan's initiatives.
 The key opportunities are: